Select screen material

-The most popular replacement screen material is fiberglass, the type we're installing.
+The most popular replacement screen material is fiberglass, the type we’re installing.
 Its flexibility makes it the easiest to use—if you make a mistake, you can take it out of the frame and try again.
 Aluminum screen is sturdier, but you only get one chance.
-The grooves you've made with the screen rolling tool are there to stay.
-A third type of screen material that's popular is sun-shading fabric.
+The grooves you’ve made with the screen rolling tool are there to stay.
+A third type of window screen repair material that’s popular is sun-shading fabric.
 It blocks more sun, which means less load on your air-conditioning system and less fading of your carpet, draperies and furniture.
-It's also stronger than fiberglass and aluminum screening, so it's great for pet owners.
+It’s also stronger than fiberglass and aluminum screening, so it’s great for pet owners.

 All three materials come in gray or black to match your other window screens.
 You can also get shiny aluminum as well as sun-shading fabrics in bronze and brown tones.
 Know the size of your window when you go to the home center.
 It will sell pre-measured rolls to fit nearly any opening size.
 If your screen frame is taller than 36 in., it should have a center support to keep it from bowing in once the material is in place.
 Newer screens usually come with this support.
-If your long screens don't have a support, you can make one out of aluminum frame stock.
-It's located near the screening supplies in most stores.
+If your long screens don’t have a support, you can make one out of aluminum frame stock.
+It’s located near the screening supplies in most stores.
 The aluminum stock can be cut with a tin snips and trimmed to fit.
 Keep reading to learn about a common type of screen repair: replacement.

 Pry out the old spline with an awl or a narrow-tipped screwdriver.
 Throw it away—spline gets hard and brittle as it ages and shouldn’t be reused.

 Place wooden blocks along the inside of the two longest sides of the frame and secure them to the work surface.
-The blocks keep the frame from bowing inward when you install the new screen material.
+The blocks keep the frame from bowing inward when you install the new window screen repair material.

 Lay the new screen material over the frame.
 It should overlap the frame by about 3/4 to 1 in.
 Cut each corner at a 45-degree angle just slightly beyond the spline groove.
 The cuts keep the screen from bunching in the corners.